This article is aimed at helping software developers determine if they are well suited to being a remote software developer.

 Given this, how can you decide if you are ready to become a true remote developer?

-Perhaps you could read articles about the pros and cons of being a remote dev :).
+Perhaps you could read some articles about the pros and cons of being a remote dev.
+Here’s one that I wrote about 5 Reasons Why I Love Being a Remote Software Developer.

 Or maybe you could perform some deep introspection and try to determine if your personality and work habits are well suited for extended remote work.